Network Performance Monitor solution in Azure

 |Windows||•||•||TCP handshakes/ICMP ECHO messages every 5 seconds, data sent every 3 minutes|

 The solution uses synthetic transactions to assess the health of the network.
 Log Analytics agents installed at various points in the network exchange TCP packets or ICMP Echo with one another.
 Whether the agents use TCP packets or ICMP Echo depends on the protocol you selected for monitoring.
 In the process, agents learn the round-trip time and packet loss, if any.
 Periodically, each agent also performs a trace route to other agents to find all the various routes in the network that must be tested.
 Using this data, the agents can deduce the network latency and packet loss figures.
 The tests are repeated every five seconds.
-Data is aggregated for about three minutes by the agents before it's uploaded to the Log Analytics service.
+Data is aggregated for about three minutes by the agents before it's uploaded to the Log Analytics workspace in Azure Monitor.

 Although agents communicate with each other frequently, they don't generate significant network traffic while conducting the tests.
 Agents rely only on TCP SYN-SYNACK-ACK handshake packets to determine the loss and latency.
 No data packets are exchanged.
 During this process, agents communicate with each other only when needed.
 The agent communication topology is optimized to reduce network traffic.